wainetam/sn-phonegap/README.md

 More detail from the [Plugin Development Guide](https://cordova.apache.org/docs/en/5.0.0/guide_hybrid_plugins_index.md.html)

 ####How JS method call passes args to native environment
-The plugin class (SignalPG) performs the 'action' (e.g., the native method, _isBluetoothEnabled_, is called with no parameters.
-Upon success, the JavaScript success callback method is called.
-In this case, the success callback named isBluetoothEnabledCB is called in the JS environment with the boolean return value as a parameter.
+In the example above, Cordova.exec passes the completionCallback, failureCallback, and no arguments into the native environment.
+The plugin class (SignalPG) performs the 'action' (e.g., the native method, _isBluetoothEnabled_, is called with no args).
+Upon completion in the native environment, the completionCallback is called in the JS environment with the boolean returned from the native environment.

 ### Add/Remove Plugin
 ```sh